MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks-gettopentities.md

 ## getTopEntities(e, targetType, maxCount, minScore)

-Returns a dataframe with entities of top similarity scores to an entity.
+Returns a dataframe containing entities with the highest similarity scores in relation to the passed in entity id.

 **Parameters**